James Altucher is one of my all-time favorite writers and I rarely go more than a few months without reading his book Choose Yourself.

 He fails quickly.
 He fails frequently.
 He claims Entrepreneurship is a sentence of failures punctuated by brief success.
+Due to this, he believes that learning to master the entrepreneurial mindset is crucial to your success.

 He is invested in about 28 private companies.
 He advises about another 50 private companies — companies ranging from $0 in revenues to a billion in revenues.